AgesilausDrako/Bamazon/README.md

 This application has certain npm package dependencies in order to run.
 They are: mysql, inquirer, and console.table.
 Before running the application it is necessary to navigate to the folder containing all of the application files and run the following command in the terminal: npm init
-This will install all the packages and there necessary versions.
+This will install all the packages and their necessary versions.

 **Please be advised that console.table will not run on any version of node.js higher than version 6.
 Any version higher than 6 will result in application failure.**

 ## Utilization